Find Your Best Path Forward

 Court-ordered mediation is not just another step in an already-complex legal process.
 It’s still a resolution method that can help disputing parties come to an amicable agreement that is faster and much less expensive than prolonged legal proceedings.
 Mediation is a valuable tool that is underutilized in legal circles, and it is essential to understand its many benefits.

-Contact us at Prasse-Anderson Law in Tampa, Florida.
+Contact us at Prasse-Anderson Law Group in Tampa, Florida.
 We're here to answer your mediation questions and walk you through your options.
 We work with individuals and businesses throughout Pasco County and Pinellas County.